-If you’re married or in a civil partnership, you can give anything you own to your spouse or civil partner – so your estate won’t have to pay Inheritance Tax on what the gift’s worth.
+If you’re married or in a civil partnership, you can give anything you own to your spouse or civil partner (unless your spouse was born outside the UK, in which case the amount you can give away might be limited), so your estate won’t have to pay Inheritance Tax on what the gift’s worth.

 Give to family members or friends

 If you give something to a friend or a family member who is not your spouse or civil partner, so that you no longer get any benefit from it, the value of the gift will still be included in your estate for Inheritance Tax – but only for seven years.

 So, for example, if you give one of your children some money, and you live for a further seven years, it won’t be taken into account when calculating the Inheritance Tax liability when you die.

 You can give away limited amounts every year and not have to pay Inheritance Tax.

 For example, you can give away up to £3,000 a year and you can give away money to your children and grandchildren when they get married.